Thai Real Estate As An Investment | SunwayEstates

 Taxes and fees on property purchase

-Total taxes on a purchase of a new freehold condo amount to 6.3% of the contract price:
+Total taxes on the purchase of a new freehold condo amount to 6.3% of the contract price:

 • Specific business tax - 3.3%